Skip to main content

 # Override with different config

-overmind changes submit-plan tfplan.json --routine-changes-config team-config.yaml
+overmind changes submit-plan tfplan.json --signal-config team-config.yaml

 File format: